Configuring Employee Images

 Overview

 Employee images appear in org chart nodes alongside employee information.
-Images are fetched from publicly accessible URLs and displayed with customizable appearance settings including size, shape, layout, and borders.
-See Using Google Drive Images for a convenient way to manage images without hosting them separately.
+Images are displayed with customizable appearance settings including size, shape, layout, and borders.

 Availability: Plus tier only.
 Trial users have full access during the trial period.